14 Accounts Payable (A/P) Best Practices

-Managing accounts payable (A/P) requires finding the balance between validating and approving bills, paying them on time, and maintaining enough cash for daily operations.
-Managing A/P is one of the most important tasks of a bookkeeper.
-We list 14 A/P best practices—from entering bills immediately and contacting vendors for discrepancies, to attaching invoices and receipts to transactions and comparing payment terms to industry standards.
+We list 16 accounts payable best practices—from entering bills immediately and contacting vendors for discrepancies to attaching invoices and receipts to transactions and establishing fraud prevention strategies.
 We also offer tips to assess the efficiency of your A/P management system through reports and ratios.

-1. Enter Bills As Soon As You Receive Them
+1. Enter Bills as Soon as You Receive Them

-As soon as you receive a bill, you should record it immediately in your accounts payable software—don’t wait until you’re ready to pay it.
+As soon as you receive a bill, you should record it immediately in your A/P software—don’t wait until you’re ready to pay it.
 Programs with A/P functions, like QuickBooks Online, can help organize, enter, and process your bills.
 In the Vendors section of QuickBooks Online, you can view all the bills per vendor, including their status, outstanding balance, and type.

 2. Input Invoice Numbers

-When you receive bills from suppliers, always be sure to accurately enter the invoice number in your system.
-Your accounting software will then enter this reference number automatically on any check that’s written to pay the bill.
 The system should also warn you if you try to enter a duplicate invoice number.
-Without this safeguard, it’s very easy to pay an invoice twice, especially if a vendor sends you two copies, such as one paper copy and one by email.
+Without this safeguard, it’s very easy to pay an invoice twice, especially if a vendor sends you two copies, such as one paper and one electronic copy.

 3. Input as Much Information as Possible From Supplier Invoices

-4. Match Bills to Purchase Orders
+4. Match Bills to Purchase Orders and Receiving Reports

 5. Design a Process for Bill Approval Before Payment

 In a small business setup, the approver of a bill can be the owner.
 The accountant should present the PO and invoice in a voucher package for the review and approval of the owner.
 The information in the voucher package should match before the owner approves the bill for payment.
+For more information, see our article about accounts payable workflow, which presents three easy steps for small businesses.

 6. Contact Vendors for Discrepancies